Shakespeare Unlimited: Episode 54

 COBB: Thank you.
 This has been lovely.
 Thank you so much.

-“Is This The Noble Moor?” was produced by Richard Paul.
+Our podcast episode, “Is this the Noble Moor?” was produced by Richard Paul.
 Garland Scott is the associate producer.
 It was edited by Gail Kern Paster and Esther Ferington.
-We had help from Bill Lancz at the Marketplace Studios in Los Angeles.
-We’d also like to extend a special thank you to the Folger’s School Programs Manager Danielle Drakes for her help in the production of this podcast.
+We had help from Bill Lancz at Marketplace Studios in Los Angeles.
+We’d also like to extend a special “thank you” to Danielle Drakes for her help in the production of this podcast.

 Shakespeare Unlimited comes to you from the Folger Shakespeare Library.
 Home to the world’s largest Shakespeare collection, the Folger is dedicated to advancing knowledge and the arts.
 You can find more about the Folger at our website, folger.edu.
+Thanks for listening.
 For the Folger Shakespeare Library, I’m Folger Director Michael Witmore.